In our personal and professional lives good is the enemy of great. We let good things crowd out great things. We settle for good, and forego great.

 - Gauge Progress – At every Level 10 Meeting™ for the quarter, have each Rock owner read their Rock, and simply say during the Rock review portion of the meeting “on track” or “off track” relative to their Rock Plan.
 Keep a running record of the “on” or “off” track to quickly assess progress over the quarter.

 - Discuss & Solve Off-Track Rocks – Rock owners should preemptively drop their off-track Rock down to the IDS™ portion of a Level 10 Meeting™.
 Team members should not shy away from a healthy amount of “trust but verify” by asking to IDS™ any of their colleagues off-track Rocks.

 - Resist Adding Rocks Mid-Quarter – early on, some teams make issues into Rocks mid-way through a quarter.
-Teams need to become better predictors – so every 90 days, by taking intentional time out to assess and plan, the team should be able predict all of the Rocks for the quarter.
+Better is when teams predict at the beginning of the quarter, by taking intentional time out to assess and plan, their most important priorities for the quarter.
 Adding Rocks mid-quarter is a bad habit and should be broken.

-- Presentation of Completed Rocks – build in to the Rock Plan how, when and to whom the completed Rock needs to be presented.
+- Presentation of Completed Rocks – build in to the Rock Plan how, when and to whom the completed Rock needs to be presented before the due date.

 - Celebrate – give praise and recognition for the hard work of your colleagues when they complete their Rocks.

 - Continually Learn & Improve – at each Quarterly session take time to learn lessons from the past quarter’s Rock setting and completion cycle.
 Were they the right Rocks?
 The right amount?
 Distributed appropriately amongst the team?
 The right objectives?
 Did the Rocks move the business forward?
 What lessons do we need to take into next quarter’s Rock setting & completion?